learningdebunked/Parrot/README.md

 # Parrot MockService
 Spins up a light weight spring boot based mock service.
 For each request the following happens

-*. find matching template  and return the json repsonse *. if no matching template is found , based on template configuration proxy the request and get response *.
-If no proxy header attribute is set return a error code with error message
+* Find matching template  and return the json repsonse
+* If no matching template is found , based on template configuration proxy the request and get response
+* If no proxy header attribute is set return a error code with error message

 # Prerequisites
 Knowledge of the following technologies and frameworks